December 04, 2017

 Cyberattacks have evolved significantly since 1980 when the earliest internet hackers sought bragging rights for accessing the data systems of governments and companies.
 Today, a potent group of online criminals delivers mayhem and extortion to specific categories of potential victims: large companies, government agencies and the well-to-do.

-Expert speakers are set to address this complicated and evolving cyber-risk landscape at U.S. Bank’s 6th annual Strength in Security Conference on Oct.
-19 in Minneapolis.
-The event, which falls during National Cybersecurity Awareness Month, will welcome industry heavyweights and more than 500 invitation-only attendees.
+Expert speakers addressed this complicated and evolving cyber-risk landscape at U.S. Bank’s 6th annual Strength in Security Conference on Oct.
+19th in Minneapolis.
+The event, which fell during the National Cybersecurity Awareness Month, welcomed industry heavyweights and more than 500 invitation-only attendees.

 Originally an employee-training event, the conference has since grown to include U.S. Bank customers, says Jenny Menna, Cybersecurity Partnership Executive at U.S. Bank.
-This year, students can partake in a cybersecurity war game session between Minneapolis-area students at the main event and students at Northern Kentucky University, who will watch the conference via a simulcast.
+This year, students were able to partake in a cybersecurity war game session between Minneapolis-area students at the main event and students at Northern Kentucky University, who watched the conference via a simulcast.

 “This event [was created] as an opportunity to provide training to our information systems security workforce and others in the bank — in risk, audit folks, people in lines of business and development,” Menna says.
 “This event will provide opportunities for them [and others in attendance] to learn about the latest trends in cybersecurity, controls and good practices to avoid attacks.”

-World-class experts at this free event will speak on everything from assessing potential risks to learning how to adapt a cybersecurity strategy over time.
+World-class experts at the event spoke on everything from assessing potential risks to learning how to adopt a cybersecurity strategy over time.